Here’s a most excellent letter about a question that every woman has asked at some point in her life:

 With that out of the way, let’s talk about why guys go poof.

 Relatives and pets die.
 People get fired.
 Divorces don’t get finalized.
 Tax season hits.
 Oh no, final exams!
 People get sued, sick, or sick of getting sued.
 In the course of your brief courtship with someone, there’s always a chance that weird shit could happen.
 As a result, the stress levels of your paramour go through the roof, and your budding romance goes from Priority #1 to #73, right between “start watercolor lessons” and “re-string ukelele.”

 Here, let me share a story with you: some time ago, over the course of one week I had two first dates that I thought went reasonably well, concluding in semi-torrid makeout sessions.
 In my naïveté, I even considered one of the ladies to be marriage material.
-In the space of one week, one’s aunt died, and the other one’s father committed suicide by drinking Drano.
+In the space of one week, the first one’s aunt died, and the second one’s father committed suicide by drinking Drano.
+I am not making this shit up.
 Never saw either of them again.

 Now, if you’re already pretty well-bonded, these catastrophic events may even make you seek solace and support in one another, strengthening your bond.
-But in the early phases of courtship (e.g. after first date), it just blows things apart like a roadside improvised explosive device.
+But in the early phases of courtship (e.g. after one date), it just blows things apart like an improvised explosive device.
 Usually permanently.
 Time to move on.

 ANTIDOTE: This is not the kind of thing you can prevent or control.
 Shit happens.
 The key take-away from this is that you should not take such vanishings personally.
 Even when you’re 100% sure it’s about you, it’s almost never about you.
 If you were to remember one of the Four Agreements from Don Miguel Ruiz’s Toltec wisdom, let it be #2: don’t take anything personally.
 Even if it is about you, thinking that it’s not about you keeps you saner in the long run.